AAIA Scholarship Recipients

 Welcome to the Association on American Indian Affairs

 In order to thrive, Native families and youth need to be healthy, have a good education, and be part of a strong and supportive community and culture.

-For 90 years, AAIA has been working to promote these goals and provide the critical elements that Native American Indian children and families need to live happy, healthy and productive lives.
+For 93 years, AAIA has been working to promote these goals and provide the critical elements that Native American Indian children and families need to live happy, healthy and productive lives.
 Our programs focus upon youth/education (scholarships, child welfare, summer camps), health (diabetes education and prevention), cultural preservation (sacred lands protection, Native language preservation) and the empowerment of tribal communities (federal acknowledgment, funding for tribal programs).
-Please visit the rest of our website to learn more about our vital initiatives.

 Protecting Sovereignty * Preserving Culture * Educating Youth

 The Development of Native American Graves and Repatriation Act

 Video Narrated by AAIA Executive Director Jack Trope

 AAIA's Jack Trope has co-authored A Comprehensive Analysis and Summary of Title IV-E Tribal Tribal-State Agreements